awenas/oci-workshop-for-kubernetes/03-storage/FSS.md

 ### Install

 First we need to install the OCI Volume Provisioner in FSS mode if it's not already installed in your cluster.
-If you're using OKE (> x.x.x) then the oci-fss-volume-provisioner will already be installed as part of your cluster.
+Newer versions of OKE (Oracle Container Engine) may install the oci-fss-volume-provisioner as part of your cluster.

 Ensure that you set PROVISIONER_TYPE to `oracle.com/oci-fss`